yoshi-monster/static_erlang/README.md

 Header files are included as well because they are part of the final installation, but might be removed in the future as they serve no purpose.

 Additionally, the Tarball also includes a prebuilt version of [rebar3](https://github.com/erlang/rebar3).
+The installed packages on the build system are written into a file called `versions.txt` that is included in the archive.

 ## What about NIFs?